gkdivya/EVA/0_BackgroundAndBasics/README.md

 # Convolution background and basics</br>

 ## What are Channels and Kernels (according to EVA)?
 Channels are feature bags where each channel can be thought of as a container that provides a distinct information on a particular feature.
-Kernels are filters which are able to identify and extract a particular feature.
+Kernels are filters/feature extractors which are able to identify and extract a particular feature.

 Colored digital images are mostly represented using three channels RGB and kernels(Mostly 3*3) can be applied on the images to extract any particular information(edges..).